Tullia Minor: Family and marriages

 Tullia was the younger of the two daughters of Rome's sixth king, Servius Tullius.
-By Roman custom, both daughters were named Tullia, the feminine form of their father's nomen, and were distinguished by the names Tullia Major ("senior Tullian daughter") and Tullia Minor (and "junior Tullian daughter").
+By Roman custom, both daughters were named Tullia, the feminine form of their father's nomen, and were distinguished by the names Tullia Major ("senior Tullian daughter") and Tullia Minor ("junior Tullian daughter").

 Servius Tullius arranged the marriage of his daughters to the two sons of his predecessor, Lucius Tarquinius Priscus.
 The sons were named Lucius and Arruns.
 According to Livy, the younger of the two daughters had the fiercer disposition, yet she was married to Arruns, who had the milder disposition of the two sons.
 Livy says that the similar temperaments of the younger Tullia and Lucius Tarquinius drew them to each other, and Tullia inspired her brother-in-law Tarquinius to greater daring.
 Together they arranged the murder of their respective siblings in quick succession, and Tarquinius and Tullia were afterwards married.